ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 Effective advertising is data-driven.
 This section details how metrics are collected, what metrics are important, and how they are presented to advertisers for insights and optimization.

-### Budget Management and Billing

-Managing budgets in a decentralized ad network poses unique challenges.
-To address this, a simplified Event-Based Update method with milestone-based triggers is proposed.

-#### Budget Setup and Distribution

-1. **Initial Budget**: The advertiser sets the budget in the `ad:Ad` activity, which is federated to all participating servers.

-2. **Local Tracking**: Each server keeps a local tally of budget consumed based on user interactions.

-#### Milestone-Based Updates

-1. **Milestone Triggers**: Budget updates are sent at predefined milestones like 50%, 75%, and 100% of local budget consumption.

-2. **Event-Based Updates**: Upon reaching a milestone, the server sends an `ad:BudgetUpdate` activity to a commonly subscribed "Budget Topic".

-3. **Budget Adjustment**: Servers adjust their local tally based on updates received from the "Budget Topic".

-#### Cap Monitoring and Stopping

-1. **Cap Monitoring**: Each server stops displaying the ad if the local tally reaches or exceeds the initial budget.

-2. **Graceful Stop**: A brief "cooling-off" period is allowed to account for any in-flight activities.

-#### Final Reconciliation

-1. **End of Campaign**: A final `ad:BudgetSummary` activity is sent to the "Budget Topic" for reconciliation.

-2. **Notification**: Advertisers are notified when significant milestones are reached or the budget is consumed.

-### Budget Lock-In and Settlement

-#### Budget Lock-In at Origin Server

-1. **Campaign Creation**: The advertiser creates a campaign on the origin server and allocates a specific budget to it.

-2. **Budget Reservation**: This budget is reserved from the advertiser's pre-loaded account balance, ensuring it's not utilized for other campaigns.

-3. **Ad Distribution**: The ad, along with the budget information, is federated to participating servers.

-#### Revenue Sharing and Settlement

-1. **Revenue Share Agreement**: A predefined revenue-sharing agreement exists between the origin server and participating servers, based on metrics like clicks, views, etc.

-2. **Budget Utilization**: Participating servers tally their share of the budget based on user interactions and report back to the origin server at predefined intervals.

-3. **Interim Settlements**: At these intervals, the origin server transfers the earned share to each participating server, deducting it from the locked-in budget.

-4. **End of Campaign**: Once the campaign ends or the budget is consumed, final settlements are made.
-Any leftover budget is unlocked and made available for future campaigns or withdrawal.

-This centralized approach simplifies billing and settlement while ensuring that campaigns are pre-funded, reducing financial risk for all servers involved.

 #### Key Metrics

 1. **Impressions**: The number of times an ad is viewed.